-Worship Signup to Lent Now Available - Please Sign up here to serve liturgically (as a reader, crucifer/carry cross, usher, etc.) or contact the parish office and Jen Parsons will sign you up for the appropriate role and date.
-Help us start the year off right worshiping God together -- and maybe even trying something new!
+Worship Signup Up through June Now Available - Please Sign up here to serve liturgically (as a reader, crucifer/carry cross, usher, etc.) or contact the parish office and Jen Parsons will sign you up for the appropriate role and date.
+Training is available if your interested.
 Thank you.

 Prayer for the people of Ukraine - God of peace and justice, we pray for the people of Ukraine today.
 We pray for peace and the laying down of weapons.
 We pray for all those who fear for tomorrow, that your Spirit of comfort would draw near to them.
 We pray for those with power over war or peace, for wisdom, discernment and compassion to guide their decisions.
 Above all, we pray for all your precious children, at risk and in fear, that you would hold and protect them.
 We pray in the name of Jesus, the Prince of Peace.
 Amen.